brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ## Propolis

-* A bee resin and one of the most broad-spectrum antimicrobial compounds in the world;[propolis](https://articles.mercola.com/sites/articles/archive/2009/11/17/this-bee-product-has-enormous-benefits-for-your-health.aspx)is also the richest source of caffeic acid and apigenin, two very important compounds that aid in immune response.
+* A bee resin and one of the most broad-spectrum antimicrobial compounds in the world; [propolis](https://articles.mercola.com/sites/articles/archive/2009/11/17/this-bee-product-has-enormous-benefits-for-your-health.aspx)is also the richest source of caffeic acid and apigenin, two very important compounds that aid in immune response.

 ## Olive leaf extract